Fresnel23/Variance_Reduction/README.md

-# Variance Reduction for the MOS Method
+# Variance Reduction Techniques for Markov Operator Splitting Methods in Fluid Dynamics

-Steady-state numerical simulations obtained with the **MOS (Monte Carlo-Oriented Solver)** using variance reduction techniques.
+Steady-state numerical simulations obtained with the **MOS (Markov Operator Splitting Methods)** using variance reduction techniques.

 <p align="center">
   <i>Repository accompanying the development and validation of the MOS numerical methodology.</i>